 That's because those microorganisms are many times smaller than the sorts of things air filters are designed to capture — things like dust, smoke, pet hair, and pollen.
 Most types of germs are small enough that they can pass right through a standard air filter.
 Certain microorganisms — viruses, for example — are even small enough to pass through HEPA filters.

 Homeowners should understand that, despite the powerful abilities of UV air purifiers, they are best implemented along with traditional filtration systems.
 Likewise, homeowners must be prepared to have the UV bulbs in an air purifier changed every few years since the bulb will gradually lose effectiveness as it ages.
-To learn more about how to best harness the power of UV purification in your home, contact the HVAC installation and maintenance experts at American Air Cares for exemplary and guaranteed air conditioning service in Stuart, and surrounding areas.
+To learn more about how to best harness the power of UV purification in your home, contact American Air Cares for exemplary and guaranteed air conditioning service in Stuart, and surrounding areas.